-The Teen Addictions & Recovery Workbook contains six separate sections to help participants learn more about themselves as well how addictions are impacting their lives.
+The Teen Addictions & Recovery Workbook contains six separate sections to help participants learn more about themselves and how addictions impact their lives.

 - Do I Overdo My Habits?
 Scale helps individuals explore those types of habits they tend to overdo and identify ways to overcome these negative habits.

 - Am I Likely to be Addicted?
-Scale helps individuals examine if they have a constellation of personality traits that predispose them to various addictions.
+Scale helps individuals examine if they have a constellation of personality traits predisposing them to various addictions.

 - Am I Addicted?
-Scale helps individuals to determine the level of their addiction to substances, activities and/or thought and behaviors.
+Scale helps individuals to determine the level of their addiction to substances, activities and/or thoughts and behaviors.

 - Am I Relapsing?
-Scale helps individuals identify the changes in thinking, feeling and behavior that accompany relapse.
+Scale helps individuals identify the changes in thinking, feeling, and behavior accompanying relapse.

 - Can I Stop?
-Scale helps individuals define a clearer picture of the excuses that they may be using to continue their addiction and guides them to ways they can stop.
+Scale helps individuals define a clearer picture of the excuses they may use to continue their addiction and guides them to ways they can stop.

-Use the exploratory activities, reflective journaling exercises and educational handouts to help teens discover their habitual and ineffective methods of managing addictions, and to explore new ways for bringing about healing.
+Use the exploratory activities, reflective journaling exercises, and educational handouts to help teens discover their habitual and ineffective methods of managing addictions and explore new ways to bring about healing.